yahoo/ychaos/docs/cli/index.md

 YChaos CLI provides a set of commands that can be run from your console to perform various operations with YChaos.
-Starting with the testplan validation and upto performing attack is a part of YChaos CLI.
+Starting with the testplan validation and up to performing attack is a part of YChaos CLI.

 YChaos CLI's structure is defined below